-Networks form themselves around a set of issues perceived as problematic, such as the environment and human rights (Fliesser, 2010).
+Networks form themselves around a set of issues perceived as problematic, such as the environment and human rights.
 "A transnational advocacy network includes those relevant actors working internationally on an issue who are bound together by shared values, a common discourse, and exchange of information and services" (Keck and Sikkink, 1998).
-Sociologist Andreas Atzl has demonstrated in his thesis (Atzl, 2009) "that the Ilisu campaign is a typical example of a campaign organized by a transnational advocacy network".
-As mentioned in the Ilisu history section, the European Ilisu campaign24 was created in 1998 and revived in 2005.25 The general objectives of the involved NGOs is to ensure that their respective national ECAs implement the highest environmental and social standards in order to protect the interests and lives of those affected by large infrastructure projects, as well as to protect the environment and cultural heritage.
-As ECAs are national or seminational institutions, the NGOs engage in advocacy work in their countries to ensure that public funds are used in ways that are consistent with their own national laws and also abide by international standards and agreements.
+The Ilisu campaign is a typical example of a transnational campaign.
+As mentioned in the Ilisu history section, the European Ilisu campaign was created in 1998 and revived in 2005.
+25 The general objectives of the involved NGOs is to ensure that their respective national ECAs implement the highest environmental and social standards in order to protect the interests and lives of those affected by large infrastructure projects, as well as to protect the environment and cultural heritage.
+As ECAs are national or semi-national institutions, the NGOs engage in advocacy work in their countries to ensure that public funds are used in ways that are consistent with their own national laws and also abide by international standards and agreements.
 With regards to Ilisu, the NGOs were also focused on ensuring accountability and transparency, taking their role as representatives for those who had no power to participate in shaping political decisions.
 The European Ilisu campaign focused on ensuring that European ECAs as well as Turkey followed the agreed upon guidelines and World Bank standards, as well as the WCD recommendations, in this particular project.
-The Berne Declaration (founded in 1968), has the objectives of fostering just and sustainable development and globalisation, combined with respecting human rights.26
+The Berne Declaration (founded in 1968), has the objectives of fostering just and sustainable development and globalisation, combined with respecting human rights.